lunartechfreek/pawfect-pups/README.md

 * The footer is located at the bottom of each page and contains links to our social media pages.
 Because this is a fiction website each icon just takes you to the home page of the site and this opens in a new window.
 The footer is the full width of the screen to match the width of the header and maintain a similar feel throughout the site.
 It is not static because with the header already being static i didnt want too much of the screen to be taken up by having two static elements.
 The footer icons have a pseudo class rule applied to them and change colours when hovered over.

+* I created a border-shadow class that is used throughout many elements across the website.
+This is because I wanted to make a consistent style that will create a sense of familiarity throughout the many elements across the site.
+The border-shadow class consists of two rules, one being border-radius and the other box-shadow.

 ##### Home

 The home page features a large hero image covering the full width of the screen at the top underneath the header.
 The top section of the page features a page title, a quotation box and a paragraph explaining a bit about our company.

 At the bottom of the page we have three images of dogs that are clickable links to different pages on the site.
 I used an overlay on the images to further increase accessibility with the contrast of the font.
 Each of these has a hover pseudo class applied so when you hover over the text it turns orange and the cursor turns into a pointer.
 Being a responsive website I have displayed these in a column on smaller screen sizes and in a row on larger screens.

+##### About

+The about page features a large hero image covering the full width of the screen underneath the header.
+I have placed the title of this page in the centre of the hero image with an orange background on the heading to increase contrast and accessibility.
+I have applied my border-shadow class to the heading box to make it pop out a bit and emphasise that it is on top of the image and not a part of it.

+The first section of this page is the trainers section.
+This consists of a heading styled with a green box and border shadow, and introductions for each of our three trainers.
+I have presented this with an image of the trainer placed above a text box for each of them.
+I have styled the text box orange with my border-shadow class added to it.

+The second section of the page is the benefits section.
+This consists of a heading styled with a green background and border shadow, and also four sections detailing the benefits of training your dog with Pawfect Pups.
+Each of the four sections consists of an image of a dog to the left and a text box styled orange with my border-shadow class added to it.
+With these sections being horizontally orientated I displayed in a column on all screen sizes so as to not appear cluttered on larger screen sizes.